Tyler-Jay-Stevahn/Chess-Engines/README.md

     - it has issues with player versus computer matches after moves because it just stops playing and you have to stop/start it to get it to play each move.
     - has good stability with CuteChess GUI
     - has bad stability with Banksiagui
+    - does not have any scoring method for moves